IzabellaSimonettii/site-apeperia/README.md

 Use mixin when you have a patten value or just a value to imput in the call, otherwise you can use a placeholder.
+When you use lots of mixin in the CSS, the code is repeted in all of them so you have to mesure the impact of that in the code.

 @mixin size($width, $height: $width) {
     width: $width;